jfjlaros/demultiplex/docs/faq.rst

 I get the message "error: invalid barcodes file format".
 What is wrong?

-    The columns in ``barcodes.csv`` should be separated by spaces, using other delimiters will result in this error message.
+    The columns in ``barcodes.tsv`` should be separated by spaces or tabs, using other delimiters will result in this error message.
 Also note that the ``demux`` subcommand only allows for one barcode, while the ``match`` command can work with multiple barcodes.

 .. _FastQC: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/